Discover Marrakech with Melanie Royals

 – Creative classes and artistic discovery

-I want to share my Moroccan home, Maison 28, and my love for my magical Marrakech with you in an exclusive inaugural retreat that I’ve filled up with special experiences and favorite places.
+I want to share my Moroccan home, Maison 28, and my love for my magical Marrakech with you in an exclusive retreat that I’ve filled up with special experiences and favorite places.
 I hope it touches and inspires you like it touches and inspires me… join me to discover Marrakech!

 “It’s amazing, it’s pumping, it’s furious, it’s anxious, it’s happy and it’s far more real than anything you’ll ever experience in a Western city.”